siribi/MAKING_TREES/README.md

 ```
 Extract the rest of the file into a new fileq
 ```
 tail -q -n +10 Cardamine_concat.phylip > last_lines.phylip
 ```
 Extract column 2:
 ```
 awk '{ print $2 }' last_lines.phylip >> last_lines_oneColumn.phylip
 ```
 Concatenate the two files:
 ```
 cat first_9.phylip last_lines_oneColumn.phylip > New_Cardamine_concat.phylip
 ```

+NB: THIS FINAL BIT NEEDS TO BE CLARIFIED
-8. How then do I reduce New_Cardamine_concat.phylip??
+How then do I reduce New_Cardamine_concat.phylip??
 Here I think I download to my own PC and then open in AliView.
 From there I can save as a phylip file.
 A bit unsure of what type, but trying to use long names in the first instance...

 #################################################################################### <br />
 **Part 2.
 Running MrModeltest to detect most suitable nucleotide substitution model for phylogeny reconstruction**